Our 3-Step Escape Plan

 Increasing diversity and inclusiveness in our workforce and culture at Fire and Emergency New Zealand will help us work more effectively with our communities to support their needs, mitigate risks and build resilience.

+By 2038, more than 50 percent of New Zealanders will be from non-European backgrounds and our communities will speak more than 200 languages.
 Our Kia Toipoto programme of work (2022-2024) aims to remove bias and discrimination in our workplace and encourage diversity and inclusion across all phases of the employee and volunteer lifecycles.

-For more see our action plans:
+For more see our action plans and previous data:

 What is a pay gap?